|Order AKC DNA Kit||Activate AKC DNA Kit||DNA Resource Center|

 A dog owner may contact AKC for a DNA Test Kit which includes a swab that the owner uses to collect loose cells from inside the dog’s cheek.
 An AKC DNA Profile containing the dog’s registration information, genotype, and a unique DNA Profile number is issued for each dog sampled.
 This DNA Profile number will appear on subsequently issued Registration Certificates and Pedigrees.

-AKC DNA Profiling is required for: Frequently Used Sires (dogs having the greatest impact on the AKC Stud Book); imported breeding stock; dogs whose semen is collected for fresh-extended or frozen use; and for the sires, dam and puppies for Multiple-Sired Litter Registration.
+AKC DNA Profiling is required for: Frequently Used Sires (dogs having the greatest impact on the AKC Stud Book); imported breeding stock; dogs whose semen is collected for fresh-extended or frozen use; and for the sires, dam and puppies for Multiple-Sire Litter Registration.
 If unknown parentage is indicated via DNA testing, the status of the registration will be downgraded to “conditional” until a three generation pedigree is established.
-All DNA testing to meet any AKC Registration requirement must be performed through AKC’s DNA Program.
+All DNA testing to meet any AKC Registration requirement must be performed through the AKC DNA Program.

 Kennel Inspections/Compliance Audit Program